tedivm/tedivms-flask/README.md

 [Flask-Dash](https://github.com/twintechlabs/flaskdash) was used as a starting point for this code repository.
 That project was based off of the [Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app).

 ## Authors
-- Robert Hafner -- tedivm@tedivm.com
+- Robert Hafner (tedivms-flask) -- tedivm@tedivm.com
-- Matt Hogan - matt AT twintechlabs DOT io
+- Matt Hogan (flaskdash) -- matt AT twintechlabs DOT io
-- Ling Thio -- ling.thio AT gmail DOT com
+- Ling Thio (flask-user) -- ling.thio AT gmail DOT com